4GeeksAcademy/cybersecurity-syllabus/04-seguridad-redes-1/data-security.md

 ---

-title: "Data Security"
+title: "Data Security and Privacy"
-subtitle: "Essential Fundamentals of Data Security: Protection and Practices for Safeguarding Information in the Digital Era"
+subtitle: "Essential Fundamentals of Data Security and privacy of information: Protection and Practices for Safeguarding Information inside companies by controlling the people, the processes and the technology"
 tags: ["networks"]
 authors: ["blindma1den", "lorenagubaira"]
+keyword: "data security and privacy - 26 600"

 ---

-Generally speaking, **data security refers to protective measures for digital privacy that are applied to prevent unauthorized access to data**, which can be found on computers, databases, websites, etc. **Data security** also protects data from possible corruption.
+Generally speaking, data security and privacy refer to protective measures for digital privacy that are applied to prevent unauthorized access to data on computers, databases, websites, etc. Data security also protects data from possible corruption.

-## What is Data Security?
+## What is Data Security and Privacy?

-Data security, also known as information security or computer security, is an essential aspect of IT for organizations of any size and type. **It involves protecting data against unauthorized access and safeguarding it from possible corruption throughout its lifecycle**.
+Data security and privacy, also known as information security or computer security, is an essential aspect of IT for organizations of any size and type.

+> It involves protecting data against unauthorized access and safeguarding it from possible corruption throughout its lifecycle.

-**Data security includes concepts such as data encryption, tokenization, and key management practices that help protect data across all applications and platforms within an organization**.
+Data security includes concepts such as **data encryption**, **tokenization**, and **key management practices** that help protect data across all applications and platforms within an organization.

 Today, organizations worldwide invest heavily in IT technologies related to cyber defense to protect their critical assets: their brand, intellectual property, and customer information.

-In all data security topics, **there are common elements that all organizations must consider when implementing their measures: people, processes, and technology**.
+In all data security topics, there are common elements that all organizations must consider when implementing their measures:

+1. **People**: This refers to the importance of users and employees within the organization.
+It includes training and raising awareness about security practices, creating a culture of security, and implementing policies to ensure that individuals understand and follow security guidelines.

+2. **Processes**: This refers to the procedures and policies established to manage and protect data.
+It includes creating security protocols, defining roles and responsibilities, conducting regular audits, and managing incidents to ensure all aspects of data security are addressed systematically and organized.

+3. **Technology**: This refers to the tools and systems used to protect data.
+It includes using antivirus software, firewalls, intrusion detection systems, data encryption, and any other technology that helps protect data against unauthorized access and cyberattacks.

 ## Data security

 In a connected digital world, Information Security stands as the bulwark that guards the secrets, privacy, and integrity of our data.
+Ensuring data security and privacy is crucial in protecting this information.

 This article explores the essential fundamentals of information security, unraveling the strategies and best practices needed to face the challenges of cyberspace.
 Join us on this journey towards a deep understanding of how to protect information in the digital age.

 ## Protecting Your Personal Data